junparkh/LendingClub/menu1.md

 ### Data Cleansing
 We concentrated data cleansing activities within the file Data\_cleansing.ipynb.
 The data wrangling can be broken down into five different parts:

-1. Credit-worthiness;
+1. Credit-Worthiness
-2. Loan Dates;
+2. Loan Dates
-3. Loans Profitability -\&gt; y;
+3. Loans Profitability
-4. Selecting the predictor sub-set; and
+4. Selected Predictors
-5. Saving the data as a .bz2 file
+5. Cleaned File

 #### (1) Credit-Worthiness
 Some of the key metrics needed to be adjusted to allow the dates to show up as parametric variables.
 These included: